Project Peer to Peer for Sustainability in Impact Assessment

 Peer learning as support for mainstreaming

-From December 2021 until July 2022, thirteen (and ultimately seventeen) EU Member States, the European Commission and the OECD participated in a dynamic and highly interactive project aiming at mainstreaming the SDGs into RIA procedures.
+From December 2021 until May 2023, thirteen (and ultimately 22) EU Member States, the European Commission and the OECD participated in a dynamic and highly interactive project aiming at mainstreaming the SDGs into RIA procedures.

-The first report of this project is available for download here:
+The final report of this project is available for download here:

 Download Part 2.
 Workshop Reports